 The vendor assessment methodology is summarized below.

-the vendor assessment process.
+The controls evaluated by third-party auditors pertain to areas of interest for the vendor assessment process.
 For example, the Trust Services Principles (TSP) criteria employed in the SOC 2 framework addresses the security, availability and processing integrity of a service organization’s system as well as the confidentiality and privacy of information managed by the service organization.

 These principles align with the considerations covered in regulations governing the management of electronic records, such as 21 CFR Part 11 and EU Annex 11.
 Independent auditors verify the effectiveness of the controls supporting the trust services criteria and results of these verifications are published in the SOC audit reports.